NervosEducationHub/EducationHubArticles/what_are_quantum_resistant_wallets_(explainCKBot)/index.md

 ---
-title: "What Are Quantum-resistant Wallets?"
+title: "What Are Quantum-Resistant Wallets?"
 coverImage: "images/image1.png"
 category: Wallet
 subtitle: "Quantum-resistant wallets represent an early but crucial step in preparing cryptocurrency ecosystems for a world where current cryptographic assumptions may no longer hold."
-date: "2026-03-20T16:00:00.000Z"
+date: "2026-06-29T16:00:00.000Z"
 author:
   - github:explainCKBot
 ---

-Quantum-resistant wallets are cryptocurrency wallets designed to remain secure even in a future where quantum computers can break today’s most widely used cryptographic systems.

-Rather than relying on traditional [ECC](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) (Elliptic Curve Cryptography) or [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) (Rivest–Shamir–Adleman), both of which protect most existing crypto wallets, these wallets are built on [post-quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography), a new generation of mathematical techniques designed to withstand both classical and quantum attacks.

-Although the idea may appear futuristic, the concern it addresses is practical and increasingly relevant within the blockchain ecosystem.
-The same mathematical assumptions that secure Bitcoin, Ethereum, and countless other digital assets today could become vulnerable once quantum computing reaches sufficient maturity.
+## Key Takeaways

+- **Definition:** A quantum-resistant wallet is a cryptocurrency wallet that uses post-quantum cryptography to protect user funds from future quantum computing attacks.
+- **Cryptographic Upgrades:** These wallets replace vulnerable classical mathematical schemes (like ECC and RSA) with quantum-safe alternatives, such as lattice-based or hash-based signature algorithms.
+- **Strict Address Hygiene:** Quantum-resistant wallets mitigate address reuse risks and "harvest now, decrypt later" attacks by enforcing one-time address generation to minimize public key exposure.
+- **Proactive Architecture & Crypto Agility:** A simple algorithmic swap is insufficient for an evolving security landscape.
+Wallet design needs crypto agility, a shift that enables adaptable blockchains to seamlessly upgrade security measures without requiring network-wide hard forks.

+## What Are Quantum-Resistant Wallets?

+A quantum-resistant wallet is a cryptocurrency wallet designed to secure user assets against quantum computing attacks by implementing [post-quantum cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography).
+Unlike traditional digital wallets that rely on [Elliptic Curve Cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) (ECC) or [RSA](https://en.wikipedia.org/wiki/RSA_cryptosystem) (Rivest–Shamir–Adleman), to generate public-private key pairs, these wallets abandon vulnerable mathematical structures like integer factorization and discrete logarithms.
+Instead, they utilize quantum-resistant standards, such as [hash-based](https://en.wikipedia.org/wiki/Hash-based_cryptography) or [lattice-based](https://www.nervos.org/knowledge-base/what_is_lattice_based_cryptography_\(explainCKBot\)) cryptographies, which are mathematically safe from being solved by quantum hardware, ensuring a private key cannot be derived from an exposed public key.

-## Why Current Crypto Wallets May Become Vulnerable to Quantum Computers
+## Why Are Crypto Wallets Vulnerable to Quantum Computers?

-Most existing cryptocurrency wallets rely on elliptic-curve digital signatures, such as [ECDSA](https://www.nervos.org/knowledge-base/understanding_ECDSA_(explainCKBot)) or [EdDSA](https://en.wikipedia.org/wiki/EdDSA), which are mathematically secure because solving the underlying [discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) problem is infeasible for classical computers.
-This security assumption has held firm for decades and is deeply embedded in the architecture of Bitcoin, Ethereum, and many other blockchains.
-However, this assumption does not survive the presence of sufficiently powerful quantum computers, which can solve these problems dramatically faster using [Shor’s algorithm](https://en.wikipedia.org/wiki/Shor's_algorithm).

-The vulnerability does not mean that every wallet will suddenly become unsafe.
-Instead, the risk arises when a public key becomes visible on the blockchain, i.e., when a transaction is signed and broadcast.
-Once that public key is exposed, a quantum adversary with sufficient computational power could, in principle, compute the corresponding private key before the transaction is finalized or shortly after.
-This would allow the attacker to create a competing transaction and redirect the funds.

-Another subtle issue is that many users reuse addresses or leave funds sitting in addresses whose public keys have already been revealed.
-In a post-quantum scenario, these addresses become particularly attractive targets because the cryptographic shield is weakened once the public key is known.
-Even blockchains with strong consensus mechanisms cannot protect against cryptographic failure at the signature level.

-This is why the discussion around quantum-resistant wallets focuses not only on replacing signature schemes but also on minimizing key exposure, redesigning address practices, and rethinking how wallets interact with blockchain data over time.
+Crypto wallets are vulnerable to quantum computers because their underlying elliptic-curve digital signatures, such as [ECDSA](https://www.nervos.org/knowledge-base/understanding_ECDSA_\(explainCKBot\)) or [EdDSA](https://en.wikipedia.org/wiki/EdDSA), rely on the [discrete logarithm](https://en.wikipedia.org/wiki/Discrete_logarithm) problem, a mathematical challenge that classical computers cannot solve but quantum computers can crack rapidly using [Shor’s algorithm](https://en.wikipedia.org/wiki/Shor's_algorithm).

+While this security assumption has safely protected networks like Bitcoin and Ethereum for decades, a sufficiently powerful quantum computer bypasses this defense entirely.
+This means that the moment a public key becomes exposed on the blockchain, the mathematical shield fails at the signature level, rendering legacy wallet architectures insecure against quantum-equipped adversaries.

+## Why Does Address Reuse Increase Quantum Risk?

+Address reuse increases quantum risk because it leaves a wallet's public key permanently exposed on-chain, creating a static, unchangeable target for retroactive quantum attacks.
+When a transaction is signed and broadcast, its public key (which was previously hidden by a hash function) becomes visible on the blockchain.
+If the same address is reused for subsequent transactions, the already-exposed public key remains a permanent target indefinitely.

+Under the strategy known as ["harvest now, decrypt later"](https://en.wikipedia.org/wiki/Harvest_now,_decrypt_later) (HNDL), adversaries can record these exposed keys today and safely store them until quantum computers are mature enough to extract the private keys.
+The wallets most immediately at risk are those whose public keys are already on-chain, particularly addresses that have been reused; wallets that have never broadcast a transaction offer a degree of temporary protection, but this does not make them permanently safe.
+The HNDL risk is compounded by the fact that blockchain data is public and immutable, meaning there is no way to retroactively hide an exposed public key.

+To prevent this, quantum-resistant wallets enforce strict address hygiene by generating a unique, one-time address for every transaction, ensuring public keys are not repeatedly exposed to the immutable ledger.

-## What Makes a Wallet “Quantum-resistant”
+## What Makes a Wallet Quantum-Resistant?

-A wallet becomes quantum-resistant when its security no longer depends on cryptographic problems that quantum computers can efficiently solve.
-Instead, it relies on mathematical constructions believed to be resistant to both classical and quantum attacks, commonly referred to as post-quantum cryptography.
-These constructions include lattice-based signatures, hash-based signatures, and other schemes that do not rely on discrete logarithms or [integer factorization](https://en.wikipedia.org/wiki/Integer_factorization).

-In practice, this means the wallet uses alternative signature algorithms such as [SPHINCS+](https://en.wikipedia.org/wiki/SPHINCS%2B), Dilithium, [Falcon](https://en.wikipedia.org/wiki/Falcon_(signature_scheme)), or other candidates emerging from the post-quantum cryptography standardization efforts.
-For example, [Quantum Purse](https://www.quantumpurse.org/), a lightweight quantum-safe desktop wallet for the [Common Knowledge Base](https://www.nervos.org/knowledge-base/ckb_blockchain_developers_dream) (CKB) blockchain, uses the SPHINCS+ scheme.
-These algorithms are designed so that even a quantum computer would not have a feasible shortcut for deriving private keys from public keys.
+A wallet is made quantum-resistant by replacing traditional signature schemes with mathematical constructions that do not rely on discrete logarithms or [integer factorization](https://en.wikipedia.org/wiki/Integer_factorization).
+In practice, this requires implementing alternative signature algorithms vetted by global standardization organizations like [NIST](https://www.nist.gov/), including [SPHINCS+](https://en.wikipedia.org/wiki/SPHINCS%2B), [Dilithium](https://pq-crystals.org/dilithium/), and [Falcon](https://en.wikipedia.org/wiki/Falcon_\(signature_scheme\)).

-However, quantum resistance is not achieved solely by adopting a new algorithm.
-The wallet must also address how keys are generated, stored, revealed, and rotated.
-It must ensure that transaction signing, address generation, and user interaction do not inadvertently leak information that could be exploited.
+However, quantum resistance demands a broader architectural redesign beyond a simple algorithmic swap.
+In terms of quantum wallets, they must comprehensively update how keys are generated, stored, revealed, and rotated, so that daily operations do not inadvertently leak exploitable metadata.
 A quantum-resistant wallet is therefore both a cryptographic upgrade and a broader architectural redesign focused on enduring security.

-## Address Exposure, Key Reuse, and Quantum Risk

-One of the lesser-known aspects of quantum vulnerability lies in address behavior rather than cryptographic choice alone.
-In many blockchains, an address is derived from a public key, and the public key becomes visible once a transaction is signed.
-If that address is reused, the public key remains exposed on the blockchain indefinitely, creating a future target for quantum attacks.
-A future adversary could retroactively analyze historical data and target addresses whose public keys were revealed years earlier.

-Quantum-resistant wallets, therefore, often adopt strict address hygiene.
-They encourage or enforce the use of one-time addresses so that public keys are not repeatedly exposed.
-They may automatically generate new addresses for each transaction, reducing the window of vulnerability and minimizing the risk of long-term exposure.
+## Are Quantum Wallets Safe to Use?

+Yes, quantum-resistant wallets are safe to use because they eliminate reliance on vulnerable classical mathematics, insulating digital assets against both current security exploits and future quantum decryption tactics.
+By upgrading to post-quantum signature schemes, they provide an essential security margin for long-term asset protection.
+However, as noted above, their real-world safety also relies heavily on strict address hygiene.
+They are safest when utilizing automated one-time addresses to keep the window of public key exposure as narrow as possible.

+## Which Crypto Wallets Are Quantum-resistant?

+Functional quantum-resistant crypto wallets remain highly rare today, with [Quantum Purse](https://www.quantumpurse.org/)—a self-custodial desktop wallet built on the CKB (Common Knowledge Base) blockchain—serving as a primary live example.
+Quantum Purse uses the [SPHINCS+](https://sphincs.org/) signature scheme, whereas most mainstream wallets today, including those for Bitcoin and Ethereum, are not quantum-resistant, as they still rely on ECDSA or Schnorr signatures.
+This is because modifying cryptography on those legacy blockchains requires complex, coordinated protocol upgrades, which have not yet been implemented.
+By contrast, CKB is a crypto agile blockchain that allows custom verification logic to be deployed at the script layer, meaning new signature schemes can be integrated without a protocol-level hard fork.

+Users looking for quantum-safe storage today should consider wallets deployed on such blockchains that support post-quantum cryptographic primitives natively, rather than waiting for legacy networks to complete a protocol migration.

+## How Does CKB Support Quantum-Resistant Wallets Without a Hard Fork?

+CKB supports quantum-resistant wallets without a hard fork by leveraging its native cryptographic agility, which decouples verification logic from the consensus layer and runs it entirely within the application layer.
+While most Layer 1 blockchains hardcode their ECC primitives directly into the core protocol, CKB uses the [RISC-V](https://www.nervos.org/knowledge-base/what_is_riscv_\(explainCKBot\))\-powered [CKB-VM](https://docs.nervos.org/docs/ckb-fundamentals/ckb-vm) paired with an advanced UTXO—[Cell model](https://docs.nervos.org/docs/ckb-fundamentals/cell-model).
+This architecture allows developers to deploy new quantum-resistant cryptographic algorithms simply as smart contracts, known as [Scripts](https://docs.nervos.org/docs/getting-started/how-ckb-works#scripts) that define how a Cell can be spent, without modifying the protocol.
+This crypto agility enabled wallets like [Quantum Purse](https://www.quantumpurse.org/) to enforce SPHINCS+ signatures through a custom script, without disrupting the broader network.

-## Challenges of Developing Quantum-resistant Wallets
+## What Are the Challenges of Developing Quantum-resistant Wallets?

-Developing quantum-resistant wallets involves more than simply replacing existing signature algorithms.
-Because most blockchains were originally built around ECC, integrating post-quantum security often requires changes to wallet architecture, transaction formats, and key management practices.
+The primary challenges of developing quantum-resistant wallets include handling massively expanded signature sizes, overcoming rigid network compatibility barriers, and adapting to shifting global cryptographic standards.

-One practical challenge is signature size and efficiency.
-Many post-quantum schemes produce much larger signatures than traditional elliptic-curve systems, which can increase transaction size and verification costs.
+* **Signature Size and Efficiency**: Many post-quantum schemes produce much larger footprints than traditional elliptic-curve systems.
+For instance, a standard [secp256k1](https://www.nervos.org/knowledge-base/secp256k1_a_key%20algorithm_\(explainCKBot\)) signature is roughly 64 bytes, whereas a quantum-safe SPHINCS+ signature ranges from [8 KB to 49 KB](https://asecuritysite.com/signatures/fips205), heavily inflating transaction data payloads and verification costs.

-Another difficulty is network compatibility.
-Major blockchains such as Bitcoin and Ethereum are deeply tied to ECC at the protocol level.
-Introducing post-quantum signatures may require [protocol upgrades](https://www.nervos.org/knowledge-base/what_is_a_hard_fork_soft_fork_(explainCKBot)).
-On the CKB blockchain, because it uses a flexible [Cell model](https://medium.com/nervosnetwork/the-cell-model-a-generalized-utxo-model-2da32248b0a0) that allows custom verification scripts, developers of the wallet Quantum Purse can experiment with new cryptographic primitives without modifying the core protocol.
+* **Network Compatibility**: Legacy blockchains such as Bitcoin and Ethereum are deeply tied to ECC at the protocol level, making the introduction of post-quantum signatures nearly impossible without contentious, network-wide [protocol upgrades](https://www.nervos.org/knowledge-base/what_is_a_hard_fork_soft_fork_\(explainCKBot\)).
+Crypto agile blockchains like CKB avoid this by using a flexible architecture based on the [Cell model](https://medium.com/nervosnetwork/the-cell-model-a-generalized-utxo-model-2da32248b0a0) and [CKB-VM](https://docs.nervos.org/docs/ckb-features/vm-built-for-hackers).

-Finally, developers must consider evolving cryptographic standards.
-Post-quantum algorithms are still being studied and standardized, which means wallet designs must remain adaptable in case recommended algorithms change in the future.

-For these reasons, building a quantum-resistant wallet is not simply a cryptographic update.
-It requires balancing security, performance, and compatibility while preparing for a gradually evolving post-quantum ecosystem.
+* **Evolving Cryptographic Standards**: Because post-quantum cryptography is still being actively studied and standardized by the global cryptographic community, wallet designs must be built with extreme adaptability to avoid obsolescence if baseline algorithm recommendations change.

 ## Conclusion

 Quantum-resistant wallets represent an early but crucial step in preparing cryptocurrency ecosystems for a world where current cryptographic assumptions may no longer hold.
 By adopting post-quantum signature schemes, redesigning key management practices, and supporting hybrid security models, these wallets aim to protect digital assets against both present and future threats.

-Their importance lies not in immediate necessity but in long-term vision.
+The importance of a quantum wallet lies not in immediate necessity but in long-term vision.
 They demonstrate how the blockchain community can anticipate technological change and respond with thoughtful engineering rather than reactive measures.
 As post-quantum security continues to evolve, quantum-resistant wallets will remain one of the most practical and visible manifestations of that preparedness.